casper-network/docs/source/docs/casper/workflow/staking.md

 <img class="align-center" src={useBaseUrl("/image/tutorials/staking/3.3.4.1.png" )}alt="3.3.4.1" width="200" />

-Now that you have your CasperLabs Signer wallet, you can continue to connect to the mainnet blockchain.
+Now that you have your CasperLabs Signer wallet, you can continue to connect to the Mainnet blockchain.

-## 4. Connecting to cspr.live {#4-connecting-to-csprlive}
+## 4. Connecting to a Block Explorer {#4-connecting-to-blockexplorer}

 Using the active account in the Signer tool, connect to the Casper blockchain by clicking on the **DISCONNECTED** button to toggle the connection.
+For this example, we are using the [cspr.live](https://cspr.live/) block explorer.

 <img class="align-center" src={useBaseUrl("/image/tutorials/staking/4.1.png")} alt="4.1" width="200" />